 In our office, the doctors are trained not only in spinal adjusting but adjusting the jaw (TMJ), shoulders, elbows, wrists (especially for Carpal Tunnel Syndrome), hands, knees, ankles, and feet.
-Obviously, different conditions may require different adjustment methods.
+In addition, different conditions may require other adjustment methods.

 The doctors of McCormick Chiropractic also have extra training in adjusting infants, children and have achieved advanced certification for adjusting pregnant women.